New Beginnings

 This article is dedicated to two good men in my life, my father, Ken, and my husband, Luke.
 My father has always supported me, encouraged me, believed in me, loved me, and has never made me feel lesser.
 I wish there were more fathers like him.
 My husband’s love and support mean the world to me.
 He has always treated me as an equal, affirmed my value in our marriage, and rejoiced in my worth as a fellow-worker in the ministry of Christ.
 I am thankful for them both.
 “A good man leaves an inheritance to his children’s children.”
 (Proverbs 13:22)

-One of the more detrimental teachings that I believe has defined the church throughout her history and which continues to exert influence today is the idea that God established some kind of hierarchy of men over women at creation.
-Hierarchy, it’s claimed, was, one; either part of God’s original plan for humanity, established from the beginning or, two; God’s prescriptive punishment (primarily upon the woman), because of sin.
+One of the most damaging teachings that has defined the church throughout history – and still shapes it today – is the belief that God established a hierarchy of men over women at creation.
+This hierarchy, it’s claimed, was either part of God’s original plan or a prescriptive punishment on women because of sin.

 Off To A Bad Start

-It’s somewhat painful to hear it explained, in vaguely apologetic tones, that Eve was perhaps not much more than an afterthought, created to assist with the collecting of firewood, the gathering of berries, and other mundane pre-history tasks that would prove to be all too much for Adam on his own.
-(God had hoped one of the animals might do the trick but, alas, no joy there…).
+It’s a little painful to hear Eve described, in vaguely apologetic tones, as an afterthought – created to gather berries, collect firewood, and generally help Adam with other mundane pre-history tasks that would prove to be too much for Adam on his own.
+(God had hoped one of the animals might do the trick – but alas, no joy.)

 Firstly, What Is Meant By ‘Hierarchy’?